Richmond Valentine & Allies

 - Even Evil Has Loved Ones: He's an evil bastard, but he's an evil bastard that genuinely loved his girlfriend (to the point where he told her where to meet him so he could give her the antidote to Poppy's virus).
 His attitude changes after he finds out that she cheated on him.

-- Evil Brit: Becomes a henchman of Valentine, then one for Poppy in Kingsman: The Golden Circle.
+- Evil Brit: Becomes a follower of Valentine, then The Dragon for Poppy.

 - Evil Counterpart: To Eggsy.
 Besides also being each other's foil, both are highly skilled potential spies who are recruited into the Kingsman training program.
 Both fail, but while Eggsy remains true and loyal and eventually becomes an agent, Charlie decides to work with the enemy.